ioBroker/ioBroker.js-controller/README.md

 ```

 Now ioBroker can be started.
 If it does not start, please check the log at `log/iobroker.*.log` in the ioBroker directory.
-Please also check that redis is running (use e.g. ```redis-cli```) and that the firewall is set up correctly.
+Please also check the redis is running (use e.g. ```redis-cli```) and that the firewall set up correctly.

 To switch back to file based states write the same commands again, just instead of **redis** in fourth line write nothing and press ENTER.